IN THIS MODULE, TRUSTEES WILL EXPLORE:

 “Accountability is needed in order to reassure the public that the system is in good hands and progressing well; it is also needed to help implementers know how well they are doing while providing the feedback and help to do even better.
 Our concern here is with what actually works to move the whole system along – not what should work, but what does work.
 Intelligent accountability in essence involves building cumulative capacity and responsibility that is both internally held and externally forced.”

-The elected board will have to approve a framework of intelligent accountability that allows it to continuously monitor progress, analyze evidence and reliably report out on results to its stakeholders.
+The board of trustees will have to approve a framework of intelligent accountability that allows it to continuously monitor progress, analyze evidence and reliably report out on results to its stakeholders.

 Exercising the strategic role involves the board in: